ehrenb/machina-docs/machina/docs/development/periodic_worker_development.md

 This top-level configuration file belongs in machina/configs/workers/youranalysismodule.json.
 This file allows for reconfiguration without rebuilding of images or code.
 This file must be named after the worker class name that it corresponds to.

-Configuration data set in this file is made available through the worker module's 'self.config["worker"] attribute.
+Configuration data set in this file is made available through the worker module's 'self.config["worker"]' attribute.
-Log level is handled by the PeriodicWorker base class to automatically adjust the subclass logging level if it is overridden in the configuration.
-The interval for invoking 'callback' is  also handled by the PeriodicWorker base class, and can be overridden in the configuration.
+Log level is handled by the [PeriodicWorker][machina.core.periodic_worker.PeriodicWorker] base class to automatically adjust the subclass logging level if it is overridden in the configuration.
+The interval for invoking [callback][machina.core.periodic_worker.PeriodicWorker.callback] is also handled by the [PeriodicWorker][machina.core.periodic_worker.PeriodicWorker] base class, and can be overridden in the configuration.

 ```json linenums="1" title="machina/configs/workers/YourAnalyisModule.json.
 This module is configured to fire every minute"
 {